-What Is Endometrial Cancer?
+What is Endometrial Cancer?

-Understanding the Uterus and Endometrium
+Understanding the uterus and endometrium

-The uterus is the organ that holds the baby when a woman is pregnant.
+The uterus is part of the female reproductive system.
+It's the organ that holds the baby when a woman is pregnant.
 The endometrium is the inside lining of the uterus.
-Each month, the lining grows and thickens to prepare for pregnancy.
+Each month, from puberty to menopause, the lining grows and thickens to prepare for pregnancy.
 This thickened lining helps to nourish a growing baby.
-If a woman doesn’t become pregnant, she has her period.
-This is the unneeded lining shedding and leaving the body.
+If a woman doesn’t become pregnant, the lining of the uterus is shed.
+This is her period.

-Treatment Options for Cancer of the Uterus
+Treatment options for cancer of the uterus

 You and your healthcare provider will discuss your treatment options.
 These may include:

-Surgery to remove the uterus.
+Surgery to remove the uterus (hysterectomy).

 Hormone therapy.
 This may help slow the growth of cancer cells.